 In addition, there are tools to measure the completeness of an app in percentages.
 (Lighthouse is currently the most popular one.)
 By implementing various technological advantages, we can make an app more progressive, thus ending up with a higher Lighthouse score.
 But this is only a rough indicator.

 There are some key principles a web app should try to observe to be identified as a PWA.
 It should be:

 - Discoverable, so the contents can be found through search engines.

 - Installable, so it's available on the device's home screen.

-- Progressive, so still usable on a basic level on older browsers, but fully-functional on the latest ones.
+- Progressive, so it's still usable on a basic level on older browsers, but fully-functional on the latest ones.

 - Safe, so the connection between you and the app is secured against any third parties trying to get access to your sensitive data.

 Is it worth doing all that?

 Absolutely!
 With a relatively small amount of effort required to implement the core PWA features, the benefits are huge.
 For example: